While this story contains all original characters the universe is entirely the property of EA and Bioware.

 "I know," Will quickly responded.
-"I shouldn't have brought it up."
+"I shouldn't have brought it up.
+I'm sorry."

 She sighed heavily.
 "I'm sorry if I'm being a fucking tease or leading you on."

-"Hey, don't be ridiculous," he objected.
+"Don't be ridiculous," he objected.
 "Spending time with a friend doesn't have to have any implications.
-And I promise I'm not pretending there are any."
+And I promise, I'm not under the delusion that there are any."

 Eleena looked back to him with a small smile.
 "You're a good friend, Will.
 Definitely too good for me."